 Strēlnieku iela 11

-Piranija has, quite possibly, the longest pizza menu in town, and some toppings are more authentic than others.
-The owner spent some time living in Italy, brought the pizza dough recipe back with him and opened shop in 2006.
+Piranija has, quite possibly, the longest pizza menu in Riga, and some toppings are more authentic than others.
+The owner spent time living in Italy, brought the pizza dough recipe back with him and opened shop in 2006.
 Apparently, he’s also into extreme sports hence the wakeboards and kiteboards stuck up on the walls.
 Best overlook the strange décor!

 Liepājas iela 76